genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/available-images-reference.md

 **Available versions:** `latest`

 **Use case:** Converts a CSV file attached to a study into an ODM Sample metadata group.
 The configuration `data` field specifies the source format and the destination entity type.
+On success, the image converts the CSV to TSV and automatically triggers ODM's multipart sample import, creating a new Sample group linked to the same study as the source attachment.

 **Example `data` field:**